 We artists are really illusionists.
 We are creating the illusion of three dimensions on a flat two-dimensional surface.
 The only tools we have to work with are light and shadows placed in such a way as to look natural.
 This goes back to the chapter on value.
 Dark shadows placed next to sunlit highlights is the way to create the perfect illusion of shape and dimension.

 People are always asking me if I like watercolor more than oils or acrylic.
 That's a hard question.
-Each has it's own merits, pluses and minuses.
+Each has its own merits, pluses, and minuses.
 Oils can cover mistakes but take a long time to dry.
 Watercolors are not as forgiving but they are fast drying and you can always start over.
-The paper is less expensive than canvas for oils or acrylics.
+The paper is less expensive than a canvas for oils or acrylics.
 But I think I love the transparency most about watercolor.
 They are bright and cheerful.
 The absolute best feature for me is that they don't chase my husband out of the house.
 I open my oil paints and he just can't stand the smell long.
 And I really don't want him to leave, so watercolor it is!

 Center of Interest